In the Key of D, Jon Dixon written by Dayna L. Himot and photos by Robert Guzman (updated April, 2022)

 D3 is another live band project outside of his label, it is entirely non-scripted, a shoot from the hip band feat.
 Jon Dixon on keys and De’Sean Jones on saxophone.
 D3 is led on stage by the exceptional and incomparable beat master, percussionist and producer, Mark Flash.

 “Mark is kind of like the driver and we’re in the backseat—wherever he goes, we have no choice but to follow and so whatever he plays, we use our ears,” Dixon said.

-Approximately two years ago, Dixon and Marquis Johnson started a band called Room 131, named for their high school band room at The Detroit School for the Fine and Performing Arts.
-On May 20, the duo was slated to perform in Lyon France at A day with Jeff Mills, as Room 131 feat.
-De’Sean Jones (Johnson on drums, Dixon on keyboards and Jones on saxophone), however due to COVID-19 the event had to be rescheduled.
+Approximately three years ago, Dixon and Marquis Johnson started a band called Room 131, named for their high school band room at The Detroit School for the Fine and Performing Arts.
+On May 20, 2020, the duo was slated to perform in Lyon France at A day with Jeff Mills, as Room 131 featuring De’Sean Jones (Johnson on drums, Dixon on keyboards and Jones on saxophone.)
+However, due to COVID-19 the event had to be rescheduled.

 Dixon also loves receiving feedback in the studio from techno pioneer Carl Craig, and other notable Detroit producers, including Kenny Dixon Jr.—They are not related.
 However, Jon Dixon’s dad who’s quite the roller skater knows KDJ from Northland (Roller Rink.)
 Dixon grew up skating at Skateland, but his dad is the roller skater in the family.

 In the spring of 2020, 4evr4wrd released its 5th EP, Times of Change, featuring artwork by DJ, producer, visual artist Rebecca Goldberg (Goldberg designed the album jacket and label for 4evr4wrd 002, 003 and shared the byline for 004).